Benefits of Giving

 Donors find it’s easy.

 “I give because of the huge need for social services in my community that I care so much about.
-I appreciate that the CFD method makes giving so easy for both me and the social service providers I select.
+I appreciate that the UWCFD method makes giving so easy for both me and the social service providers I select.
 It’s easy to select payroll deduction and my service provider gets ONE easy check donation.
 It’s extremely cost efficient, and it enables more focus on needed services rather than overhead cost.”

 Noel Bain, Fiscal Specialist II, Undergraduate Academic Affairs